kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Yes.
 The GangScheduling features gate need to be switched off to disabled gang scheduling functionality.
-If additionally the API changes needs to be disabled, the GenericWorkload feature gate needs to also be disabled.
-However, the content of `spec.workloadRef` fields in Pod objects will not be cleared, as well as the existing Workload objects will not be deleted.
+If additionally, the API changes need to be disabled, the GenericWorkload feature gate needs to also be disabled.
+However, the content of `spec.schedulingGroup` fields in Pod objects will not be cleared, as well as the existing Workload objects will not be deleted.